 What is Vote Compass?

-By filling out a simple questionnaire, you can compare your views on the issues to the positions of the major Alberta political parties.
+By indicating your opinions on a series of relevant policy issues, you can compare your politics with those of Quebec's major political parties.
 It takes just a few minutes.

-During the recent federal election, CBC's Vote Compass generated 2 million responses from Canadians — and we're pleased to bring it back, with some new features, for Alberta Votes 2012.
+During last year's federal election, CBC's Vote Compass generated 2 million responses from Canadians — and we're pleased to bring it back, with some new features, for Quebec Votes 2012.

 How does it work?

-Vote Compass asks you questions on some leading political issues.
-You can also choose to offer your impressions of the major party leaders and the parties themselves.
+Vote Compass asks your views on a number of relevant political issues, as well as your impressions of the major party leaders and the parties themselves.

 When you're done, Vote Compass produces three different results: one indicates where you are on the political landscape compared to the parties; another shows you how much you agree with each of the parties; and the third highlights how you rank the party leaders.